pkg-tool/vibro/docs/src/debugger.md

 ## Breakpoints

-Zed currently supports these types of breakpoints:
+Vector currently supports these types of breakpoints:

 - Standard Breakpoints: Stop at the breakpoint when it's hit
 - Log Breakpoints: Output a log message instead of stopping at the breakpoint when it's hit